technix/atrament-core/README.md

 There are four interfaces in `atrament-core`.
 Their implementation is not included, so developers can use `atrament-core` with the libraries they like.

 ### loader

-Implements async function `load` to load content of Ink file.
-Takes full path as a parameter.
+Interface to file operations.
+Function `init` will be called first, taking path to the game as a parameter.
+Function `getAssetPath` should return full path of given file.
+Async function `loadInk` should return content of a given Ink file, located in the folder defined at the initialization time.

 ```
 {
+    init(path)
+    getAssetPath(filename)
-    async load(uri)
+    async loadInk(uri)
 }
 ```